battre/autocomplete-attribute-explainer/README.md

 > countries.
 >
 > In the beginning we will focus on names and addresses.
 In the future, new
-> field types like tax payer IDs, new forms of payments, etc. can be in scope.
+> field types like taxpayer IDs, new forms of payments, etc. can be in scope.

 > **Status:**
 >